Gender-based undervaluation – priority awards review

 Of course, ongoing developments should continue to be monitored through the consultation process in case of any change.

-While no rollout details have been provided, the APA has strongly advocated for a staged implementation to ensure changes are introduced in a coordinated, pragmatic way—supporting the viability of private practices and minimising impacts on patients.
+While no rollout details have been provided, the APA has strongly advocated for a staged implementation over 6 years to ensure changes are introduced in a coordinated, pragmatic way—supporting the viability of private practices and minimising impacts on patients.

 We will keep members informed of all milestone dates as they become available.